xtclang/xvm/README.md

 ## Bleeding Edge for Developers

-If you would like to contribute to the Ecstacy Project, it might be an idea to use the very latest version by invoking
+If you would like to contribute to the Ecstasy Project, it might be an idea to use the very latest version by invoking

     gradlew dist-local

 This copies the build from the xvm directory into the brew cellar.

+Note: this would be done after installing the XDK via brew.

 ## Questions?